Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

 |:--:|
 | The section on the left is bolded to grey it out. |

-TODO replace image with something that shows the field being edited

 ## Modifying Pitch Accent Sentence Cards
 The field `AltDisplayPASentenceCard` exists to customize the display of the